 The term “hyperbaric oxygen” refers to oxygen under pressure exceeding that of one atmosphere, denoted as 1 ATA (atmosphere absolute), which is the pressure of atmospheric air at sea level.
 Depending on the type of chamber used, both pressure and oxygen content can vary.

-mHBOT means increasing the atmospheric pressure from 1 ATA up to either 1.3 ATA (or 1.5 ATA) and with the use of an oxygen concentrator which increases the % of oxygen supplied to the different bodily fluids such as plasma, cerebral spinal and lymph fluids.
+Mild Hyperbaric Oxygen Therapy (mHBOT) involves elevating atmospheric pressure from 1 ATA to either 1.3 ATA or 1.5 ATA.
+Simultaneously, an oxygen concentrator is employed to increase the percentage of oxygen supplied to various bodily fluids, including plasma, cerebrospinal fluid, and lymphatic fluids.

 Under normal circumstances, it’s the red blood cells that ferry oxygen to nourish our cells and combat infections.
 However, when oxygen is administered under pressure, an intriguing phenomenon occurs: oxygen rides along in the plasma (think of plasma as the body’s high-speed train), and it can carry up to ten times the usual oxygen load.
 This pressurized oxygen infusion leads to significantly higher oxygen levels within these bodily fluids.

 We cannot overstate the significance of oxygen when it comes to healing.
 It’s one of the most fundamental elements in our lives.
 The active form of oxygen, composed of two oxygen molecules (O2), is known as dioxide, though we often refer to it as O2.
 What makes oxygen truly remarkable is its unwavering commitment to defending our bodies against harm.
 Regardless of the insult or challenge the body faces, it responds with the same unwavering defense mechanism: the inflammatory response.